 A few clicks of the mouse allow copyrighted images, videos, and audio files to be shared and downloaded from the Internet – sometimes without the owner’s permission.
 The value of digital media assets – including audio, video, images, documents (such as PDFs), and software – is much greater than their production cost.

 The media content of modern companies is often reused, remixed, and republished — from old video footage to sensitive company documents.
-Therefore, they need to be protected appropriately.
+Therefore, they need to be protected with Video DRM Protection appropriately.

 The wrong people can be sharing files on the wrong platforms, and illegal copies can occur on the fringes of the web.
 A media organization’s assets and business need to be protected effectively.